zilupe/thegame.report-data/raw_data/README.md

 * Copy paste the table from the HTML page, select "Match Destination Formatting" option in Paste menu.
 * Clean up player names
 * Open in text editor, replace tabs with commas

+Some games have one team, some games have team totals, some don't.

 ### Statastic